Lucy Hood (politician): Personal life

+Hood married Jarrad Pilkington, a former media adviser to premier Jay Weatherill, and they have two children.

+Hood has completed a Certificate IV in Celebrancy, and is an authorised marriage celebrant.

-Hood is married to Jarrad Pilkington, a former media adviser to Jay Weatherill, and they have two children.
-Her brother, Ben Hood, stood as Liberal candidate for the seat of Mount Gambier at the 2022 state election, and in February 2023 was accepted to fill a vacant Liberal seat in the Legislative Council.
+Her brother, Ben Hood, stood as Liberal candidate for the seat of Mount Gambier at the 2022 state election, and in February 2023 he was accepted to fill a vacant Liberal seat in the Legislative Council.